 Related: What is High Speed Internet?

 Let me give you an idea of how these speeds play out in real life.
 For example, Netflix recommends the following speeds for streaming TV shows and movies:

 - 25Mbps - Ultra HD quality

 The important thing to remember about these recommendations is that if you have more than one device streaming media at the same time, you need the bandwidth to cover each one.
 In other words, if you have two members of the same household watching HD programs, say one on a computer and one on a tablet, you'll want a minimum of a 10Mbps internet connection - 5Mbps per device.

 Home internet service providers have come under considerable heat over the past couple of years due to one very contentious issue - data caps.
 In the past, even the best internet providers have limited the amount of data their customers were permitted, typically to around 250 - 300 GB per month.
-In recent months, however, due largely to consumer pressure, companies like Comcast Internet and AT&T Internet have raised their caps to 1TB (terabyte - 1000 GB) for many of their plans.
+In recent months, however, due largely to consumer pressure, companies like Comcast have raised their caps to 1TB (terabyte - 1000 GB) for many of their plans.

 Is a terabyte enough?

 A terabyte is more data than most average households will ever use in a month.
 For those with a houseful of devices running data-heavy apps like 4k video streaming or graphics-intensive online games, however, it could be an issue.
 To get an idea of the real life impact of data caps, you need to take into consideration how much data something like a video stream viewed on a 4k TV can gobble up.
 My research showed that estimates vary wildly, ranging between 7 and 18 GB per hour.